-- Children should be in Year 6 or summer term in Year 5.
+- Parents must have registered with the school that they are prepared for their children to walk directly home from school at the end of the day or after a regular club using the online form sent out in the Spring term of Y5 and again in Y6. - Children should be in Year 6 or summer term in Year 5.
 Children younger than this are not permitted to walk home unaccompanied. - It is the parents' responsibility to check the route that their children may walk home in order that they may make an assessment of the appropriateness of the journey.
 Crossing of fast roads, walking through secluded areas is to be discouraged.
 It is recommended that a single route is agreed. - Parents must be certain that their child has an awareness and understanding of the green cross code and stranger danger.
-It is parents' responsibility to ensure they are sufficiently happy that their child is capable of undertaking the proposed journey safely. - During winter months and/or inclement weather, children must be dressed appropriately. - Preferably children should walk in a group and not alone. - Children should know their at least one and preferably two emergency contact numbers. - If you choose to provide your child with a mobile phone, you and your child need to have signed the Acceptable Use agreement, with all phones switched off when on site and handed to their child's teacher at the start of each day. - As it is the parents' responsibility to ensure the child arrives home safely, there should be someone at home to meet the child upon their arrival. - Any child must be capable of arriving home within 30 minutes of the end of their school day.
+It is parents' responsibility to ensure they are sufficiently happy that their child is capable of undertaking the proposed journey safely. - During winter months and/or inclement weather, children must be dressed appropriately. - Preferably children should walk in a group and not alone. - Children should know their at least one and preferably two emergency contact numbers. - If you choose to provide your child with a mobile phone, you and your child need to have signed the Acceptable Use agreement, with all phones switched off when on site and handed to their child's teacher at the start of each day.
+Please note that from September 2025, we are a smartphone-free school and so expect the children to bring 'brick' phones if needed. - As it is the parents' responsibility to ensure the child arrives home safely, there should be someone at home to meet the child upon their arrival. - Any child must be capable of arriving home within 30 minutes of the end of their school day.
 Journeys over 30 minutes are not considered appropriate for children to walk at this age.